Terminally ill Palestinian prisoner dies after 38 years in Israeli custody - KESQ

 Daqqa’s health had deteriorated in prison.
 In 2015, he was diagnosed with neuromuscular disease after suffering from various health conditions, said Addameer, a West Bank-based prisoner support and human rights association.
 And in 2022, he was diagnosed with myelofibrosis, a rare form of bone marrow cancer and chronic pulmonary obstructive disease.

-In 2023, Amnesty called on Israel to release Daqqa so he could receive specialist medical care.
+In 2023, Amnesty International called on Israel to release Daqqa so he could receive specialist medical care.

+“The persistent lack of medical attention throughout Daqqa’s imprisonment and the prison authorities’ neglect in conducting regular check-ups had a negative impact on his health,” Addameer said, adding that prisoners have the right to receive adequate medical care under international conventions.

+The group alleged that after the cancer diagnosis, “negligence” in providing urgent medical intervention meant the disease progressed and reached a “critical level three notches above the danger threshold.”

 During his detention, Daqqa wrote a number of books, and earned two degrees in 2010 and 2016.
 Amnesty described his writings as “an act of resistance against the dehumanization of Palestinian prisoners.”